hpaluch/ch341-spi-93lc86/README.md

 ![PulseView 93LC86 READ  overview](https://github.com/hpaluch/ch341-spi-93lc86//blob/master/PulseView/read-cmd-overview.png?raw=true)

-Thanks to [PulseView Triggers] it is  incredibly easy to chapter start of communications (I just used _rising edge_ trigger on channel `CH1` (shown as `D0` in PulseView) and connected to `CS0` signal.
+Thanks to [PulseView Triggers] it is  incredibly easy to capture start of communications (I just used _rising edge_ trigger on channel `CH1` (shown as `D0` in PulseView) and connected to `CS0` signal.